 - Digital linguistics: translation studies, corpus linguistics, lexicology and lexicography, standardisation

-- Digital humanities and historical studies, ethnology, musicology, cultural heritage, archaeology, and fine arts
+- Digital humanities and historical studies, ethnology, literary studies, musicology, cultural heritage, archaeology, and fine arts

 - Digital humanities in education and digital publishing

-We welcomed submissions that present guidelines, research, good practices, projects and results in these areas.
-The conference also included invited lectures, a student section, and roundtables on topics related to the conference.
-The official languages of the conference were Slovene and English.
+We welcome submissions that present guidelines, research, good practices, projects and results in these areas.
+The conference will also include invited lectures, a student section, and roundtables on topics related to the conference.
+The official languages of the conference will be Slovene and English.

-Authors of selected papers will be invited to extend their JTDH 2018 papers for a special English issue of the journal Contributions to Contemporary History.
+Authors of selected papers will be invited to extend their JTDH 2020 papers for a special English issue of the journal Slovenščina 2.0..
 The journal is indexed in the Scopus database.
 Each of the selected papers will go through the journal’s regular review procedure and should be prepared according to the journal’s guidelines.